prashaw/rest-api/README.md

 ## Rest API Instructions
 To run this program, you should download this program to local.
 If you have not yet install flask, you can install flask from http://flask.pocoo.org.
 In the terminal, you can type in ```FLASK_APP=restaurant_api.py flask run``` to run the program
+For any problems you can contact me at prw19 at pitt dot edu

 ### GET
 ```